lengyuner/lengyuner.github.io/blog/The structure and function of the neuron.md

 # The structure and function of the neuron

+It is a collection of papers about the structure and function.

 ## Hacking brain development to test models of sensory coding
 https://www.biorxiv.org/content/10.1101/2023.01.25.525425v1
 E. Josephine Clowney